 Sometimes you may want to keep an object where it is, like a background image for tracing.
 Once selected, tap the Lock button in the toolbar to lock it down.
 Tap again to unlock.

 If you have a selection you want to move to a different layer, open the Layers panel, then drag the selection to any layer and drop it in.
-You can also drop it on “+ New Layer”.
+You can also drop it on “+ New Layer” or on the active layer to move it to the top of the layer.

 Having mirror images of something can give your design consistency and even make it more visually appealing.
 Once selected, tap the Horizontal or Vertical Flip buttons on the toolbar to flip your selection.